Baron Ranch Trail

-From the main gate, the trail follows the entrance road into the canyon that forms the Arroyo Quemado Creek watershed.
-The trail is well marked and follows a network of ranch roads leading through an inactive agricultural section and into the backcountry.
+From the main Baron Ranch gate, follow the entrance road into the canyon that forms the Arroyo Quemado Creek watershed.
+The trail is well-marked and follows a network of ranch roads leading through a habitat restoration area and into the backcountry.
+The main trail is Arroyo Quemado Trail which begins at Calle Real and ends at Camino Cielo — spanning six miles or 12 miles out and back.
+The Loop Trail is available for those looking for a shorter hike.
+It is 6.5 miles out and back.

-At about the one-mile mark the road transitions into riparian and chaparral plants and continues to parallel the creek, it’s here that trail starts to take on more wilderness feel.
+The first mile of the Baron Ranch trail system is relatively flat and follows the bottom of the canyon.
+Just beyond the one-mile mark, the road transitions into the riparian zone and continues to parallel the creek, it’s here that the trail starts to take on a more wilderness feel.

 Learn More →